 - Have auditory ability sufficient to monitor and assess health needs (for example: communicate verbally, in an effective manner, with patients and other personnel).

 - Have visual ability sufficient for observation and assessment necessary for patient care (for example: read and process patient-related information like patient charts and requisitions).

 The Health Examination Record includes a physical completed by a physician, nurse practitioner or physician assistant, no earlier than 1 year prior to program start date; proof of immunization to rubeola (measles), mumps, rubella, and varicella (chickenpox); Hepatitis B immunity or proof of 3 doses of the HBV vaccine or declination; freedom from tuberculosis evidenced by either a PPD test or chest x-ray (time frame for updated PPDs to be determined by each program); and proof of updated tetanus vaccine.

 A. Students are required to have completed the program’s Health Examination Record.
 This document includes a health care provider’s (physician, nurse practitioner or physician assistant) statement documenting that the following requirements have been met:

 - The student’s mental and physical health is sufficient to meet the core performance standards of the program

 - Tuberculosis Screening

 B. Students are to update any changes in health/immunization status as they occur during the school year by having a physician complete a Health Status Update Form.
-This is NOT the Health Examination Record, which is sent separately from the Health Professions Admissions office.
+This is NOT the Health Examination Record, which is sent separately from the Health Sciences Admissions office.